nwj/nwj.sh/content/about.md

 ### Web Presence

 - I track the books that I read and want to read on [Goodreads](https://www.goodreads.com/nwj_).
 See [Books I Love]({{< ref "books/_index.md" >}}) for a list of favorites with brief commentary.
-- Most of the code I write outside of work is available on [Github](https://github.com/nwj).
+- Most of the code I write is available on [Github](https://github.com/nwj).

 ### Projects